adriennebrady/TrackIt/Sprint4.md

 ### &ndash; Inventory Delete Request

 * ####  &emsp; Description
+This API provides an endpoint for deleting items or containers from an inventory management system.
+It takes in a JSON payload with a token for user authentication, the type of item to delete (either "item" or "container"), and the ID of the item or container to delete.
+The API uses the Gin framework for HTTP routing and GORM for database operations.
+The API performs input validation and verifies the token's authenticity before performing any deletion operations.

 * ####  &emsp; Request
+The API expects an HTTP POST request to the endpoint /inventory/delete.
+The request must contain a JSON payload with the following fields:

+  1. token: A string representing the user's authentication token.
+This field is required.
+  2. id: An integer representing the ID of the item or container to delete.
+This field is required.
+  3. type: A string representing the type of item to delete.
+Valid values are "item" and "container".
+This field is required.

 * ####  &emsp; Errors
+The API can return the following error responses:

+  1. 400 Bad Request: The request payload is missing or invalid.
+  2. 401 Unauthorized: The provided authentication token is invalid.
+  3. 404 Not Found: The specified item or container does not exist.
+  4. 500 Internal Server Error: An error occurred while performing the deletion operation.

 * ####  &emsp; Response
+The API returns an HTTP status code indicating the success or failure of the request.
+If the deletion operation is successful, the API returns an HTTP status code of 204 No Content with an empty response body.

 * ####  &emsp; Functionality
+The InventoryDelete function is the main handler function that is called when the API endpoint is hit.
+It takes a GORM database connection as an argument and returns a Gin handler function.

+The Gin handler function first parses the JSON payload and checks for any errors.
+It then verifies the authentication token and retrieves the username associated with the token.
+If the token is invalid, the API returns a 401 Unauthorized error.

+The handler function then calls either the DeleteItem or DestroyContainer helper function based on the object type specified in the JSON payload.
+If the object type is invalid, the API returns a 400 Bad Request error.

+The DeleteItem helper function takes the GORM database connection, the ID of the item to be deleted, and the username of the user as arguments.
+It first checks if the item belongs to the user.
+If not, it returns an error.
+If the item belongs to the user, it creates a RecentlyDeletedItem object with the deleted item's ID, name, location, count, and timestamp, and saves it to the database.
+It then deletes the item from the database.
+Finally, it deletes any recently deleted items older than 30 days from the RecentlyDeletedItem table.

+The DestroyContainer helper function takes the GORM database connection, the ID of the container to be deleted, and the username of the user as arguments.
+It looks up the container in the database and deletes all items and sub-containers associated with the container.
+It then deletes the container itself.

+Both helper functions return an error if there is a problem deleting the object from the database.
+The handler function returns a 500 Internal Server Error if either helper function returns an error.
+If the deletion is successful, the handler function returns a 204 No Content status code.

 ---------------------